AgustinSRG/ImageToMapMC/guides/basic_guide.md

 In the **Version** menu, choose the version you are building the map in.

-This is important to change the avilable blocks.
+This is important to change the available blocks.
 This also changes the format of the files you export, so it's really important you choose the right version.

 ## Customize the materials

 In the menu **Materials > Customize Materials** you have a list of materials.

-You can customize it by enabliong and disabling materails (this also disables or enables colors) and also you can change the materails you want to use for each color.
+You can customize it by enabling and disabling materials (this also disables or enables colors) and also you can change the materials you want to use for each color.

-The preview will change in real time, so you can tweek with it if you don't have many materials in game.
+The preview will change in real time, so you can play with it if you don't have many materials in game.

 If you want a list of materials in a text file, go to the menu: **Materials > Export Materials List**

 ## Apply dithering

-Sometimes, due to the low amount of colors avilable in minecraft maps, there will be a very noticeable difference between the original and the map.
+Sometimes, due to the low amount of colors available in minecraft maps, there will be a very noticeable difference between the original and the map.

-However, you can use a technique called [Dither](https://en.wikipedia.org/wiki/Dither) to introduce rando noise in the image and simulate more colors to the human brain.
+However, you can use a technique called [Dither](https://en.wikipedia.org/wiki/Dither) to introduce random noise in the image and simulate more colors to the human brain.

 To do that, use the menu: **Dithering**